yungyuc/nsdhw_25au/project/3829penguin/README.rst

-Chip and system designers who require accurate and efficient thermal verification during both early design exploration and sign-off analysis.They need to solve large sparse linear systems efficiently to ensure thermal reliability in advanced integrated packages.JacobiPCG provides a robust and efficient solution for these users.
+Chip and system designers who require accurate and efficient thermal verification during both early design exploration and sign-off analysis.They need to solve large sparse linear systems efficiently to ensure thermal reliability in advanced integrated packages.PCG provides a robust and efficient solution for these users.

 System Overview
 ===============